ND-HowardGroup/FLIM_Denoising_using_Pretrained_CNNs/README.md

 # Installation of the plugins
 [Simple Instructions](https://github.com/ND-HowardGroup/Instant-Image-Denoising/blob/master/Plugins/Instructions_to_Install_Image_denoising_plugins.docx)

-#For image denoising using ImageJ:
+#For fluoresence microscopy image denoising using ImageJ plugin:
 https://github.com/ND-HowardGroup/Instant-Image-Denoising

+We use these (DnCNN and Noise2Noise) CNN models as pre-trained CNNs for denoising FLIM lifetime and phasor denoising.

 #For K-means segmentation:
 https://github.com/ND-HowardGroup/Kmeans-FLIM-Phasors